Thickness profiles of giant soap films: Theoretical description of the soap films during their generation

-The goal of this section is to predict the time evolution of the film thickness profile, on the basis of the model leading to Eq. \eqref{eq:h}.
-The thickness profile evolves because of the extraction of film from the menisci, which allows the relaxation of the initial film towards its reference thickness.
-Actually, this means that the area and shape of the initial film are the only ingredients to take into account.
+The goal of this section is to predict the time evolution of the film thickness profile, from the end of the non-quasistatic regime to the end of the motors' motion, on the basis of the quasistatic model leading to Eq. \eqref{eq:h}.
+The profile at the initial time is fitted on the experimental results, and its subsequent dynamics is predicted from an interplay between gravity, motors' motion and film extraction.

-We thus propose to describe completely the generation of soap films by taking into account the extraction of film from the menisci, at the bottom and on the lateral sides.